awhittle2/MazeGen/README.md

 ## Contributing

 If you would like to contribute to this code, please fork the repository and submit a pull request.

-## License

-This code is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.